may-tas/anime_manga_project/README.md

 # anime_manga_project

 ## Anime Manga Project:
+- I wasn't able to find an api for webtoon, hence I did the assignment using manga.
 - A Flutter application to explore popular manga, featuring a modern UI, detailed views, and sharing functionality.
 Feel free to modify any parts to better fit your project’s goals and your style!

 ## Features